Website relaunch without ranking loss: The complete guide

 - [ ] Canonical tags correct on all pages

-- [ ] hreflang tags correct (for multilingual sites)
+- [ ] hreflang tags correctly (for multilingual pages)

 - [ ] Google Analytics / Tag Manager verified